Skip to main content

 We're excited to announce the launch of BitDive SaaS - our fully hosted, cloud-based observability platform built for modern Java microservices.
 This launch marks a major milestone in making deep performance tracing and real-time insight available to everyone, instantly and effortlessly.

 Now, instead of setting up infrastructure or maintaining backend components, developers can get started in just minutes.
-The BitDive agent connects your application to our platform, and you're immediately able to trace distributed requests, profile methods, visualize service dependencies, and capture runtime data - all in a single place.
+The BitDive agent connects your application to our platform, and you're immediately able to trace distributed requests, profile methods, visualize service dependencies, and capture Real Runtime Data - all in a single place.

 BitDive MCP Server brings full runtime context to development

-Yesterday, we announced the MCP Server (Model Context Protocol) integration for BitDive.
-This new capability allows you to access full runtime context for any method executed in production — including input parameters, return values, exceptions, SQL queries, and downstream calls.
-MCP turns observability into a daily development tool, not just a monitoring system.
+Yesterday, we announced the Model Context Protocol (MCP) Server integration for BitDive.
+This new capability allows you to access full runtime context for any method executed in production. including input parameters, return values, exceptions, SQL queries, and downstream calls.
+MCP turns observability into a daily development tool, providing Real Runtime Data directly to your AI agent.

 Understanding the Differences: Observability vs. Monitoring vs. APM vs. Profiling